hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

 ```bash
 mvn test
 ```
+## How to View Code Coverage for the Project

-If you want to be able to see the current code coverage for the project for you to be able to write testing for the code.
+- To access the current code coverage for the project, which is essential for writing effective tests, follow these steps:

-We have a tool to be able the current state of the code coverage.
-To access this tool:
+- Navigate to GitHub and open the project repository.

+- Go to the Actions tab.

+- Code coverage details are available under every action event as artifacts.
+This makes it easy to stay informed about the current state of the code.

+- While using this tool, developers can ensure high-quality code and write effective tests.

-- go to www.github.com and go to the project repository.
+- Go to www.github.com and go to the project repository.

-- next click on the actions tab and select `Testing PR with new GitAction`
+- Next click on the actions tab and select `Testing PR with new GitAction`
 ![CodeCoverageReadme1.png](doc/images/CodeCoverageReadme1.png)

 - Next you will select `code-coverage-report` the Actions box at the bottom of the page. and save it to your machine.